Psychedelic/plug-docs/docs/getting-started/alpha-wallet-connect.md

 The alpha Plug Mobile auth comes with 3 packages:

 - [**Alpha Android APK**](https://play.google.com/apps/testing/co.psychedelic.plug) - the updated Android application that can talk using Wallet Connect.
+- [**Alpha iOS IPA**](https://testflight.apple.com/join/yID6TEpV) - the updated iOS application that can talk using Wallet Connect.
-- [**Alpha In-Page Provider**](https://github.com/Psychedelic/plug-inpage-provider/tree/feat/wallet-connect-rpc#readme) - a new in-page provider specially designed to look for & communicate with the `Alpha Android APK`.
+- [**Alpha In-Page Provider**](https://github.com/Psychedelic/plug-inpage-provider/tree/feat/wallet-connect-rpc#readme) - a new in-page provider specially designed to look for & communicate with the `Alpha Android APK` or `Alpha iOS IPA`.
 - [**Updated Plug Connect Button**](../../build-an-app-examples/plug-button/) - a new version of the Plug Authentication Button that has a filter able to detect when someone is on mobile and therefore the dApp should use the `Alpha In-Page Provider` or is on desktop and should use the normal In-Page Provider supplied through the Plug Extension.

 ---